WELCOME TO THE 20TH ANNUAL INTELLECTUAL PROPERTY & TECHNOLOGY CAREER FORUM

 The UCLA Journal of Law & Technology Career Forum gives UCLA law students the opportunity to meet and learn about some of the nation’s leading law firms with expertise in Intellectual Property and general technology law.
 Students gain a better understanding of the industry and the industry’s professionals while mingling over food and drinks with representatives from each of the firms and companies in attendance.

-The sponsors for last year’s JOLT Career Forum included:.
+The sponsors for this year’s JOLT Career Forum include:

 One student’s testimonial on his success in finding a summer job at the Career Forum:

 “The JOLT Career Fair was instrumental in helping me land a summer associate position at a major law firm.
 The Career Fair is a ‘must attend’ for anyone seeking information about Intellectual Property Law or considering a career in Patent Prosecution.
 Because representatives from a large number of law firms are assembled in one room, the Career Fair is an ideal place to drop resumes and to meet potential employers.
 You might be surprised by the results of attending the Career Fair — I was!”

 The Journal of Law and Technology’s IP and Technology Career Forum History

 UCLA JOLT’s Career Forum has been a key resource for connecting students interested in intellectual property or general technology law with both well-established and emerging law firms.
 Many students attend the forum to get a sense of where they should apply for summer associate positions.
 One first year student commented that “it’s nice to be able to put a personality with a firm.
 That’s something you can’t get from online research.”
 For most firms, this is not a time to recruit first year students for summer associate positions, but an opportunity to publicize their firms for the fall recruiting blitz, and students should be cognizant of this.